nbcsteveb/ninja-forms-uploads/README.md

 ## Ninja Forms Uploads

+### Developing

+Please see the CONTRIBUTING.MD file

-### Release
+### Preparing a Release

-Make sure all features have been merged onto `develop`.
+Make sure all features have been merged into `develop`.

-Version bump and readme changelog.
+Performa a version bump and add a readme changelog entry.

+If there have been no changes to translatable strings then the release zip file can be generated via GitHub's "Download Zip" function.

+If there have been changes to translatable strings then follow this process -

 ```
 npm install
 grunt